Gas for Caravans and Motorhomes

 Caution: Some caravanners have been offered a refilling service for conventional UK-based cylinders when travelling in Europe.
 The Club does not recommend this practice as over filling could occur, which presents a significant risk to your safety.

 It is more common for larger motorhomes to have fixed tanks that can also be filled at LPG fuel stations.
 They usually contain considerably more gas than can be carried in removable cylinders and are ideal for continental touring .
 There is, however, a weight and cost penalty and the extra weight will reduce your available vehicle payload.
 Do beware of under slung tanks and always ensure they have been fitted to a good standard and provide adequate road clearance.
 The NCC has a code of practise for fixed installations which any good installer should be adhering to.

 Gas supply hoses deteriorate over time and in use, so they should be replaced at least every five years and more frequently in intensive use conditions.
 UK hoses will be marked with their date of manufacture and should be inspected frequently for damage and wear.

 Make sure all hose clamps are sound and the hoses are positioned so they will not become damaged by other items or loose equipment.

 All cooking that uses a naked flame must be done in an area with adequate protection from flammable material.
-In the Club’s opinion no barbecue, using the caravan supply or with its own cylinder, should be used in an awning because of problems of ventilation, smoke inhalation and fire safety.
+In the Club's opinion no barbecue, using the caravan supply or with its own cylinder, should be used in an awning because of problems of ventilation, carbon monoxide build up, smoke inhalation and fire safety.

-Make sure the supply hose is located away from area where people walk and only an approved length of hose is used.
+Make sure the supply hose is located away from area where people walk and use and keep it no longer than is necessary for it to safely supply the appliance.
 Remember that a gas barbecue can use a lot of gas and it may be advisable not to use other gas appliances at the same time.
 Your caravan handbook should give advice on this point.